What Are Zillow Pre-Market Listings or Zillow Pre-forclosures?

 Sometimes a buyer may beat you to the punch on a home you love.
 If this happens, you can always ask your real estate agent to put in a backup offer on the property for you.

-Who knows the sale may fall apart because of a home inspection or some other reason.
-This will give you the opportunity to jump to the head of the line, so to speak for a home, you really had your heart set on!
+Who knows, the sale may fall apart because of a home inspection or some other reason.
+The backup offer will allow you to jump to the head of the line, so to speak, for a home you had your heart set on!

 Additional Helpful Home Buying Articles